PThorpe92/MSPCompSci/cpu.md

 # Logic Gates:
 Logic gates are the fundamental building blocks of digital circuits.
 They are electronic devices or circuits that perform logical operations on one or more binary inputs to produce a binary output.
-There are several types of logic gates, including AND, OR, NOT, XOR, NAND, and NOR gates.
 Each gate follows specific logical rules to process the input signals and generate the corresponding output signal based on those rules.
+Logic gates are electronic circuits that manipulate binary signals (0s and 1s) based on logical operations.
+They are typically implemented using transistors, which act as switches controlling the flow of electricity.

+Here are some commonly used logic gates:

+    AND Gate: The AND gate produces an output of 1 (true) only if all its inputs are 1.
+Otherwise, it produces an output of 0.
+It follows the logic: A AND B = 1 if A = 1 and B = 1, otherwise 0.

+    OR Gate: The OR gate produces an output of 1 if any of its inputs is 1.
+It follows the logic: A OR B = 1 if A = 1 or B = 1, otherwise 0.

+    NOT Gate: The NOT gate, also called an inverter, produces the logical complement of its input.
+If the input is 1, the output is 0, and vice versa.

+    XOR Gate: The XOR (exclusive OR) gate produces an output of 1 if the number of 1s in its inputs is odd.
+It follows the logic: A XOR B = 1 if A ≠ B, otherwise 0.

+    NAND Gate: The NAND gate is an AND gate followed by a NOT gate.
+It produces an output of 0 only if all its inputs are 1.
+Otherwise, it produces an output of 1.

+    NOR Gate: The NOR gate is an OR gate followed by a NOT gate.
+It produces an output of 1 if all its inputs are 0.
+Otherwise, it produces an output of 0.

+These logic gates can be combined to create more complex circuits.
+For example, by using combinations of logic gates, you can build adders, multiplexers, flip-flops, and other components that form the foundation of digital systems.

+The behavior of logic gates is described using truth tables, which list all possible input combinations and their corresponding outputs.
+These truth tables define the logic and functionality of each gate.

+By combining logic gates in different ways, you can create circuits that perform various computations and implement logical operations.
+This forms the basis for building complex digital systems like CPUs, memory units, and other digital devices.

 # CPU (Central Processing Unit):
 The Central Processing Unit, or CPU, is the core component of a computer responsible for executing instructions and performing calculations.
 It consists of several key elements, including the control unit, arithmetic logic unit (ALU), and registers.